simon387/notes/espanolo_y_catala_y_barcelona/barcelona.md

 ## Bicing

-+ Always convalidar
++ Always validar
 + billing daemon is at 2am
 + full of bug, always pay caution!

 ---